aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

         in: [ http, https ]
 ```

-If we try to validate the same OAS 2 API defined in section 2.1 with this profile we wil obtain an equivalent violation.
+If we try to validate the OAS 2 API defined in section 2.1 with this profile we will obtain an equivalent violation.

 ### 2.7 containsAll

 `in` makes sure that the set of matching values in the input data is a subset or equal to the set of values provided
 in the constraint.
-Sometimes we want to assert that the matching values must be a superset or equal to a different set of values.
+Sometimes we want to require that the matching values must be a superset or equal to a different set of values.
 `containsAll` can be used in these situations to indicate the values that must be extended by the values in the input data.

-In the following example, we assert that the operations for any `apiContract:EndPoint` in an API must include at least the GET and POST
+In the following example, we require that the operations for any `apiContract:EndPoint` in an API must include at least the GET and POST
-operations using `containsAll`
+operations using `containsAll`.

 ```yaml
 #%Validation Profile 1.0